Oliver-Binns/Website/Content/posts/team-restructure.md

 ![Team Structure diagram.
 A discovery team with arrows for Features 1, 2 and 3 pointing at three other teams: backend, mobile and platform.
 The discovery team contains a tech lead, product managers, business analysts, performance analyst, user researcher and designers.
 The backend team contains a tech lead, typescript developers and automation QA.
 The mobile team contains a tech lead, Android developers, iOS developers, automation QA and manual QA.
 The platform team contains a tech lead and platform developers.](../../Images/team-restructure-before.png)
 *Our Old Team Structure — Teams are split by discipline*

-When there are more members of each discipline (i.e. Android developers) in a larger mobile team, we try and give them unrelated pieces of work to avoid merge conflicts in the code that is being written.
+When there are more members of each specialism (i.e. Android developers) in a larger mobile team, we try and give them unrelated pieces of work to avoid merge conflicts in the code that is being written.
 This means there are multiple features or pieces of work being delivered in parallel by the team.
 Unless we clearly assign team members to a particular feature, this can result in a lot of communication overheads and redudancy.
 For example, the whole team often end up invited to meetings for **every single** feature when only a single developer is needed to provide guidance.